27 Best Zucchini Companion Plants (and What to Avoid)

 Zinnias produce colorful flowers that protect zucchini from pests.

-A lover of warm weather and full sunlight, Zinnia thrives in similar conditions as zucchini.
+A lover of warm weather and full sunlight, zinnia thrives in similar conditions to zucchini.
 These colorful flowers help protect squash from pests while adding splashes of color and beauty throughout the garden.

 Benefits